PolymeshAssociation/polymesh-documentation-site/polymesh-docs/polymesh-private/tutorials/walkthrough-confidential-assets-rest-api.md

 Ensure you have `curl` and `jq` installed.

-If you are using the [Polymesh Private Development Environment](./overview.md), you can run the examples without additional steps.
+If you are using the [Polymesh Private Development Environment](../tooling.md#development-environment), you can run the examples without additional steps.

-The examples use the Polymesh Private Rest API, as detailed [here](./tooling.md#usage-via-polymesh-rest-api).
+The examples use the Polymesh Private Rest API, as detailed [here](../tooling.md#usage-via-polymesh-rest-api).

-The [Development Environment](./overview.md) includes initial setup of the external signing manager and keys which are used in these examples.
+The [Development Environment](../tooling.md#development-environment) includes initial setup of the external signing manager and keys which are used in these examples.

+:::note

-You can check if the Polymesh Private Development Environment has finished initialization as follows:
+The development environment can take a few minutes to complete initialization.
+Once the docker images have been pulled you can check the status of the environment by visiting [http://localhost:3030/status/pp](http://localhost:3030/status/pp).
+Alternatively, you can check if the Polymesh Private Development Environment has finished initialization as follows:

 ```bash
 docker compose logs polymesh-private-rest-api-init